the-whole-fruit/manifesto/README.md

     - If there’s no Issue template, here’s [a good structure for a Bug Report](https://github.com/the-whole-fruit/manifesto/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
     - If there’s no PR template, here’s [a good structure for a PR description](https://github.com/the-whole-fruit/manifesto/blob/master/.github/ISSUE_TEMPLATE/pull_request.md).

 ### Step 2.
-NOTE everything down following the blueprint (the result is your _unpolished text_)
+NOTE everything down following the blueprint (the result is your _first draft_)
 - Only clear Subjects
-    - [ ] My sentences start with their subject (X did Y);
+    - [ ] Sentences start with their subject (X did Y);
     - [ ] One sentence, one subject;
-    - [ ] The subject is a person or a concrete object (_When the users click the Moderate button they get a 404 Error._ is better than _Moderation throws 404_);
+    - [ ] The subject is a person or a concrete object;
-    - [ ] The subject should be clear (if unclear, properly explain the subject and its role);
+    - [ ] The subject is clear (if unclear, properly explain the subject and its role);
+    - For example: Rather than saying _"Moderation throws 404"_, you should say something like _"When the users click the Moderate button they get a 404 Error."_ - when the subject is a person, it reads like a story - which is good;
 - Only clear Actions
-    - [ ] The action is concrete and easy to understand.;
+    - [ ] The action is concrete and easy to understand;
     - [ ] The action comes right after the subject (X did Y);
-    - [ ] I've used verbs instead of subjects whenever possible (_Authentication throws error 500 when token is missing_ is more difficult to understand than _User tries to authenticate without a token, but gets a 500 error_);
+    - [ ] Use verbs instead of subjects whenever possible;
+    - For example: _"Authentication throws error 500 when token is missing"_ is more difficult to understand than _"User tries to authenticate without a token, but sees a 500 error page"_;
 - Only the right Style
-    - [ ] I've used the same words I would have if I were speaking them;
+    - [ ] Use the same words you would if you were speaking them;
-    - [ ] I've used simple words, that anybody can understand;
+    - [ ] Use simple words, that anybody can understand;
-    - [ ] I've avoided abstract words.
-I've avoided buzzwords.
+    - [ ] Avoid abstract words.
+Avoid buzzwords.
-    - [ ] I've written about what can be experienced, felt.
+    - [ ] Write about what can be experienced, felt.
-    - [ ] I was direct and concreete.
+    - [ ] Be direct and concrete.
-    - [ ] I've used examples, metaphors or comparisons where complicated.
+    - [ ] Used examples, metaphors or comparisons where complicated.
-    - [ ] I've avoided passive voice.
+    - [ ] Avoided passive voice.
-    - [ ] I've used the right words for the amount of certainty I have about the subject at hand.
+    - [ ] Used the right words for the amount of certainty you have about the subject at hand.
-    - [ ] I've avoided jargon.
+    - [ ] Avoid jargon.
-    - [ ] I've used bullet points instead of enumerations.
+    - [ ] Used bullet points instead of enumerations.
-    - [ ] I've highlighted/underlined/boldened the key ideas or words.
+    - [ ] Highlight/underline/bolden the key ideas or words.
-    - [ ] I've explained the acronyms/abbreviations if any.
+    - [ ] Explain the acronyms/abbreviations if any.
-    - [ ] The text is easy to read and has a good flow.
+    - [ ] Make sure the text is easy to read and has a good flow.
 - Only the right Length
-    - [ ] I've kept the message as short as possible, without missing crucial information.
+    - [ ] Keep the message as short as possible, without missing crucial information.
-    - [ ] At most, my sentences have 20-25 words each.
+    - [ ] At most, sentences should have 20-25 words each.
-    - [ ] I've broken long sentences into short ones - one idea per sentence.
+    - [ ] Break down long sentences into short ones - one idea per sentence.
-    - [ ] I've alternated long sentences with short ones.
+    - [ ] Alternate long sentences with short ones.

 ### Step 3.
 EDIT it to make sure it does what it needs to do (the result is your _final text_)
-- Read once for sense and structure
+- Read once for sense and structure (the result is your _second draft_)
-- Read once to make sure it sounds good
+- Read once to make sure it sounds good (the result is your _third draft_)
-- Read once for grammar
+- Read once for grammar (the result is your _final draft_)

 <br>